Why should I live in the residence halls instead of living off campus?

 A: The Office or Residential Life and Housing Services has information on our Off Campus Housing web site for listings provided to our office from landlords in the area.
 Also available is the publication entitled On Your Own: A Guide to Off-Campus Living, a valuable resource for students living on their own for the first time.

-If you have further questions you'd like us to answer, please contact Mandy Martin, Assistant Director for Housing Operations, at either 603-358-2339 or Mandy Martin.
+If you have further questions you'd like us to answer, please contact Allison Riley, Interim Assistant Director for Housing Operations, at either 603-358-2339 or Allison Riley.